-Introduction to Computer Programming is an introductory programming course using the C++ programming language.
-Students will learn to code, compile, and test programs, and will incorporate repetition, decision making, functions, and various data structures including arrays, structs, and classes.
-This course is designed for students pursuing a four-year degree in Computer Science and for the Associate of Science students who need C++ as their programming language.
+Prerequisite: Reading proficiency Introduction to Computer Programming is an introductory Object-Oriented programming course using the C++ programming language.
+Students will learn to code, compile, and test programs and will incorporate looping, decision making, functions, and various data structures including arrays and classes.
+This course is designed for students pursuing a Graphics/Web Developer degree or a four-year degree in Computer Science and for the Associate of Science students who need C++ as their programming language.
 (F,S)